organisciak/dissertation/document/4_posterior.md

 Incorporating user-contributions in document modeling
 ==================================================================

-While on-demand collection of information can be invaluable in controlled circumstances, there are cases where either the data is already collected, or where there is a limit to the amount of control a system designer can exert over contributors before discouraging them.
+While on-demand collection of document metadata can be invaluable in controlled circumstances, there are cases where either the data is already collected, or where there is a limit to the amount of control a system designer can exert over contributors before discouraging them.